 This is one I actually like, taken at Campo Imperatore, Abruzzo, Italy, after the first snow of 2017:

-My very first camera was a simple analogue camera.
-I loved it and used it a lot.
+My very first camera was a simple analog camera.
+I loved it, and used it a lot.
 I knew absolutely nothing about how cameras work, about light or composition or anything like that.
 I simply captured moments and took photos of people, places and situations I wanted to keep with me as memories.
 Most photos were quite bad, but I loved taking them.

-Years later, my husband gave me a new digital camera (we had one already since we got married) for Christmas – a nice compact camera, a Sony Cybershot.
-I was very happy with it for a long time until 2013 when we were in Italy and I wanted to take photos of the mountains.
-I was unhappy with all those photos because the camera didn’t agree with what I wanted to capture.
+Years later, my husband gave me a new digital camera (we had one already since we got married) for Christmas.
+It was a nice compact camera, a Sony Cybershot.
+I was very happy with it for a long time until 2013, when we were in Italy and I wanted to take photos of mountains.
+I was quite unhappy with all those photos because the camera didn’t agree on what I wanted to do.
 That was the year when I decided to get a system camera.
-I bought an entry-level Canon DSLR that autumn and started learning more about photography.
+I bought an entry level Canon DSLR that autumn, and started learning photography.

-I own some extremely light and small lenses, my Olympus macro lens weighs only 185 grams, and my 25 mm Panasonic weighs 125 grams.
+I have some extremely light and small lenses, my Olympus macro lens weighs only 185 grams, and my 25 mm Panasonic weighs 125 grams.
 My standard zoom lens (14-140 mm) is quite light too.
-There’s heavier stuff if you want the really fancy pro lenses, and I use a wide-angle lens that is quite bulky (but it’s a fantastic lens), but at least there are lightweight options!
+There’s heavier stuff if you want the really fancy pro lenses, and I use a wide angle lens that is quite bulky (but it’s a fantastic lens), but at least there are lightweight options!